 10. Social Media and our Website

-When you contact Virgin Care through social media such as Facebook and Twitter, we hold your information and reason for contact in our social media management portal to enable us to easily access and manage our engagement with you.
-This may result in us sharing your information with other parties within the Virgin Care Group e.g. individuals involved in your care, managing your complaint etc.
+When you contact the CWH through social media such as Facebook and Twitter, we hold your information and reason for contact in our social media management portal to enable us to easily access and manage our engagement with you.
+This may result in us sharing your information with other parties involved in your care, managing your complaint etc.

 Where we do collect personal information on our website, this will be made obvious to you through the relevant pages.